grommasdietz/kirby-locale/README.md

     // Optional: disable the ISO fallback if you only want the entries above
     // 'grommasdietz.kirby-locale.catalog' => false,
 ];

-Passing an empty array (or a closure that returns one) keeps the plugin’s API active while skipping the bundled ISO catalog entirely.
 ```
 Each entry must provide a `code` and `name` (and optionally `group`).
 You can also supply a closure for the Kirby option if the list should be computed dynamically.
 The same dataset powers both the Writer mark and the title dialogs, so you only need to maintain it once.

 ## Development